sid-gs/sid-gs.github.io/_pages/group.md

 big data analysis and scientific machine learning and optimization.

-We collaborate across academia and national labs, which provides several opportunities for internships and exciting future career prospects in R\&D.
+We collaborate across academia and national labs, which provides several opportunities for internships and exciting future career prospects in R&D.

 We currently have openings for interested graduate and undergraduate students.
 Please see our [Recruitment Flyer](../files/cv.pdf).